Vintage Oaks Farm

 Plan your dream wedding at Vintage Oaks Farm, a beautiful and secluded Texas Hill Country Wedding Venue nestled in the oaks on a private estate located just outside of Dripping Springs - The Wedding Capital of Texas.

-Our new Garden Pavilion and Reception Hall is complete with a full kitchen for catering staff.
+Our Garden Pavilion and Reception Hall is complete with a full kitchen for catering staff.
 Our professional, experienced staff is ready to help you plan an event that is perfect for your wedding, corporate retreat, holiday party or private concert.

 Don't want to be inside?
 Enjoy the beautiful 15 acres of large oaks as the backdrop to your dream outdoor wedding or event.
 The event can be held outside, under the stars or at sunset for up to 150 guests.
 Our new open air chapel will be available for wedding in Fall 2020.

 Your guests will enjoy strolling the beautiful grounds with an outdoor bar and reception area and space for a band or DJ.